-- Develop a framework for evaluating the ethical implications and societal impact of new health technologies - Engage diverse stakeholders, including patients, providers, and community organizations, in co-designing health IT solutions to address real-world needs - Explore the creation of an AI community of practice for health care professionals, health innovators, and other partners to share best practices and resources for successful implementation in the health care setting - Provide ongoing training and resources on responsible innovation practices for health IT professionals and organizations - Explore opportunities to support local innovation for under-resourced health care organizations and community partners - Develop a framework for future OeHI projects and funding - One of OeHI's biggest assets is flexibility to adapt to changing health IT needs in the state.
+- Develop a framework for evaluating the ethical implications and societal impact of new health technologies. - Engage various stakeholders, including patients, providers, and community organizations, in co-designing health IT solutions to address real-world needs. - Explore the creation of an AI community of practice (in partnership with OIT's Chief Data Office) for health care professionals, health innovators, and other partners to share best practices and resources for successful implementation in the health care setting. - Provide ongoing training and resources on responsible innovation practices for health IT professionals and organizations. - Explore opportunities to support local innovation for under-resourced health care organizations and community partners. - Develop a framework for future OeHI projects and funding. - One of OeHI's biggest assets is flexibility to adapt to changing health IT needs in the state.
 However, with flexibility comes responsibility to ensure projects fit within OeHI's vision and mission.
 The team will develop a decision workflow for considering its new projects in an effort to help those looking for funding and partnership understand what is within OeHI's scope.